 - (a) Policy Framework.
-The policy framework means the following plans and strategies:- - (i) those required by the Local Authorities (Alternative Arrangements) (England) Regulations 2001 to be adopted by the Council:- - Best Value Performance Plan; - Community Care Plan; - Community Strategy; - Crime and Disorder Reduction Strategy; - Plans and strategies which together comprise the Development Plan; - Plans or strategies for the control of the Council's borrowing or capital expenditure - Plans or strategies or draft plans or strategies of any of the above descriptions which have to be submitted to the Secretary of State or a Minister for approval - (ii) other plans and strategies of a kind which the Secretary of State (Chapter 9 of DETR Guidance) recommends should be adopted by the Council as part of the Policy Framework:- - Council's Corporate Plan (if any); - Food Safety Service Plan; - The plan and strategy which comprise the Housing Investment Programme; - Local Agenda 21 Strategy
+The policy framework means the following plans and strategies:- - (i) those required by Functions & Responsibilities Regulation 2001 to be adopted by the Council:- - Best Value Performance Plan; - Community Care Plan; - Community Strategy; - Crime and Disorder Reduction Strategy; - Plans and strategies which together comprise the Local Development Framework; - Plans or strategies for the control of the Council's borrowing or capital expenditure - Plans or strategies or draft plans or strategies of any of the above descriptions which have to be submitted to the Secretary of State or a Minister for approval - (ii) other plans and strategies of a kind recommended by guidance to be adopted by the Council as part of the Policy Framework:- - Council's Corporate Plan (if any); - Food Safety Service Plan; - The plan and strategy which comprise the Housing Investment Programme; - Local Agenda 21 Strategy - (b) Budget.
+The budget includes the allocation of financial resources to different services and projects, proposed contingency funds, the Council tax base, setting the Council tax and decisions relating to the control of the Council's borrowing requirement, the control of its capital expenditure and the setting of virement limits, but does not include the approval of supplementary estimates, the setting of fees and charges and other minor variations to budget or capital programme so far as these are delegated to an officer, the Executive Board or a Committee. - (c) Housing Land Transfer.
+Housing Land Transfer means the approval or adoption of applications (whether in draft form or not) to the Secretary of State for approval of a programme of disposal of 500 or more properties to a person under the Leasehold Reform, Housing and Urban Development Act 1993 or to dispose of land used for residential purposes where approval is required under sections 32 or 43 of the Housing Act 1985.

-(iii) other matters:-

-- IS/ICT Strategy

-- Asset Management Plan

-- Leisure and Cultural Strategy

-- Licensing Policy Statement

-- Gambling Policy Statement

-- (b) Budget.
-The budget includes the allocation of financial resources to different services and projects, proposed contingency funds, the Council tax base, setting the Council tax and decisions relating to the control of the Council's borrowing requirement, the control of its capital expenditure and the setting of virement limits, but does not include the approval of supplementary estimates and other minor variations to budget or capital programme so far as these are delegated to a Committee.